percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 The process through which the `tls-id` in SDP is conveyed to the key distributor is outside the scope of this document.

-The key distributor **MUST** correlate the certificate fingerprint and `external_session_id` received from endpoint's `ClientHello` message with the corresponding values received from the SDP transmitted by the endpoint.
+The key distributor **MUST** match the certificate fingerprint and `external_session_id` received from endpoint's `ClientHello` message with the values received from the SDP transmitted by the endpoint.
-It is through this correlation that the key distributor can be sure to deliver the correct conference key to the endpoint.
+It is through this process that the key distributor can be sure to deliver the correct conference key to the endpoint.

 When sending the `ServerHello` message, the key distributor **MUST**